Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/tools.rst

    This is the minimum weight value that will be kept in the Group.
    Weights below this value will be removed from the group.
 Keep Single
-   Ensure that the Clean tool will not create completely unreferenced verts (verts which are not assigned to any Vertex Group), so each vertex will keep at least one weight, even if it is below the limit value!
+   Ensure that the Clean tool will not create completely unreferenced vertices (vertices which are not assigned to any Vertex Group), so each vertex will keep at least one weight, even if it is below the limit value!